Best Medicare Supplement Plans: 2026’s Medigap Carriers Ranked

 • Can the insurance company cancel my Medigap plan?

-In most cases, an insurer can’t cancel your Medigap coverage except for one of three reasons: you stop paying your premium, you lied on your application, or the company goes bankrupt or becomes insolvent.
+In most cases, an insurer can’t cancel your Medigap coverage except for one of three reasons: You stop paying your premium, you lied on your application, or the company goes bankrupt or becomes insolvent.

 Lindsay Malzone Medicare Expert